 Everyone loves a free check.
-Seeing Uncle Sam suddenly drop money into your savings account is likely to stoke your patriotic spirit.
+Seeing Uncle Sam drop money into your bank account last year likely stoked your patriotic spirit.

-But is there a downside to all that unexpected money?
-Specifically, if you are a senior, is it possible that the stimulus money could push up your income to the point where you suddenly owe taxes on your Social Security benefits or see those benefits taxed at a higher rate?
+But is there a downside to that unexpected money from the third round of stimulus payments?
+Specifically, if you are a senior, is it possible that stimulus money could push up your income to the point where you suddenly owe taxes on your Social Security benefits or see those benefits taxed at a higher rate?

 Millions of Americans pay no federal income taxes on their Social Security benefits.
 But millions of others are not so fortunate.